hyperledger-cacti/cacti/weaver/samples/fabric/fabric-cli/readme.md

 Run `make build-image` to build fabric-cli docker image.

-Then run `docker-compose up -d` to start fabric-cli container.
+Then run `docker compose up -d` to start fabric-cli container.

 Then run `docker exec -it fabric-cli bash`, to open interactive shell for fabric-cli, where regular fabric-cli calls can be made.